paulfioravanti/resume/README.md

 ### Dependencies

-- Ruby 2.0.0
+- Ruby 1.9.2 or higher
-- Prawn 0.12.0
+- Prawn 1.0.0.rc2 or higher

 ### Issues:

 - I would have liked to use the Arial font, but since it's not included with Prawn by default and I did not want to include any external fonts, I stuck with Helvetica
-- It doesn't seem possible yet in Prawn to make an embedded image a clickable link
+- It doesn't seem possible yet in Prawn to make an embedded image a clickable link.
+Until support is possible, I've simply pulled in images from Flickr and placed a text image underneath.
+There's an [open bounty on the topic at StackOverflow](http://stackoverflow.com/q/8289031/567863).

 ### Social